| Copyright | Copyright 2024 Ruifeng Xie |

 -- doctest:capture(captureStrictTextAlt :: Strict.Text) strict text

-For lazy Text
+For lazy Text, use Lazy.Text:

 -- doctest:capture(captureLazyText :: Lazy.Text) lazy text